crux82/advances-in-ai-2024/README.md

 ### Lab : Fine-tune a LLaMA-based model for all tasks from EVALITA 2023

-At the end, this tutorial shows how to encode data from different tasks into specific prompts and fine-tune the LLM using [Q-LoRA](https://arxiv.org/abs/2305.14314).
+At the end, this lecture shows how to encode data from different tasks into specific prompts and fine-tune the LLM using [Q-LoRA](https://arxiv.org/abs/2305.14314).
 The code can be also used in Google Colab using an Nvidia-T4 GPU with 15GB memory.

 The code is heavily based on the one used in ExtremITA system participating to EVALITA 2023: